VioletsOleander/vault-vanilla/book-notes/Probabilistic Graphical Models-Principles and Techniques.md

 There are several points of similarity in the overall strategy of both algorithms.
 Both algorithms are local in nature.
 At each iteration they maintain a “current” set of parameters, and use these to ﬁnd the next set.
 Moreover, both perform some version of greedy optimization based on the current point.
 Gradient ascent attempts to progress in the steepest direction from the current point.
 EM performs a greedy step in improving its target function given the local parameters.
 Finally, both algorithms provide a guarantee to converge to local maxima (or, more precisely, to stationary points where the gradient is 0 ).
 On one hand, this is an important guarantee, in the sense that both are at least locally maximal.
 On the other hand, this is a weak guarantee, since many real-world problems have multimodal likelihood functions, and thus we do not know how far the learned parameters are from the global maximum (or maxima).

 In terms of the actual computational steps, the two algorithms are also quite similar.
 For table-CPDs, the main component of either an EM iteration or a gradient step is computing the expected sufficient statistics of the data given the current parameters.
 This involves performing inference on each instance.
-Thus, both algorithms can exploit dynamic programming procedures (for example, clique tree inference) to compute all the expected sufficient statistics in an instance efciently.
+Thus, both algorithms can exploit dynamic programming procedures (for example, clique tree inference) to compute all the expected sufficient statistics in an instance efficiently.

 In term of implementation details, the algorithms provide different beneﬁts.
 On one hand, gradient ascent allows to use “black box” nonlinear optimization techniques, such as conjugate gradient ascent (see appendix A.5.2).
 This allows the implementation to build on a rich set of existing tools.
 Moreover, gradient ascent can be easily applied to various CPDs by using the chain rule of derivatives.
 On the other hand, EM relies on maximization from complete data.
 Thus, it allows for a fairly straightforward use of learning procedure for complete data in the case of incomplete data.
 The only change is replacing the part that accumulates sufficient statistics by a procedure that computes expected sufficient statistics.
 As such, most people ﬁnd EM easier to implement.